arlac77/aggregation-repository-provider/README.md

 ### list

-List repositories or branches of the providers
+List repositories or branches of the providers.

 #### Parameters